Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/system/services/ftp_client.rst

 =====

 - Install on a Node via the ``SoftwareManager`` to start the FTP client service.
-- Service runs on FTP (command) port 21 by default.
-(TODO: look at in depth implementation of FTP PORT command)
+- Service runs on FTP (command) port 21 by default
 - Execute sending a file to the FTP server with ``send_file``
 - Execute retrieving a file from the FTP server with ``request_file``